Konbaung dynasty: Relations with China

-Relation with Vietnam
+Relations with Vietnam

 In 1823, Burmese emissaries led by George Gibson, who was the son of an English mercenary, arrived in the Vietnamese city of Saigon.
 The Burmese king Bagyidaw was very keen to conquer Siam and hoped Vietnam might be a useful ally.
 Vietnam had then just annexed Cambodia.
-The Vietnamese emperor was Minh Mạng, who had just taken the throne after the death of his father, the founder of the Nguyen dynasty Gia Long.
+The Vietnamese emperor was Minh Mạng, who had just taken the throne after the death of his father, Gia Long (the founder of the Nguyen dynasty).
 A commercial delegation from Vietnam has recently been in Burma, eager to expand the trade in birds nests (tổ yến).
-Bagyidaw's interest in sending a return mission however was to secure a military alliance.
+Bagyidaw's interest in sending a return mission, however, was to secure a military alliance.

-Relations with the British and downfall
+Western expansion, First and Second Anglo-Burmese Wars

-Faced with a powerful China and a resurgent Siam in the east, Bodawpaya acquired western kingdoms of Arakan (1784), Manipur (1814) and Assam (1817), leading to a long ill-defined border with British India.
+Faced with a powerful China and a resurgent Siam in the east, the Konbaung dynasty had ambitions to expand the Konbaung Empire westwards.

+Bodawpaya acquired the western kingdoms of Arakan (1784), Manipur (1814), and Assam (1817), leading to a long ill-defined border with British India.
+The Konbaung court had set its sights on potentially conquering British Bengal by the outbreak of the First Anglo-Burmese War.

 Europeans began to set up trading posts in the Irrawaddy delta region during this period.
 Konbaung tried to maintain its independence by balancing between the French and the British.
-In the end it failed, the British severed diplomatic relations in 1811, and the dynasty fought and lost three wars against the British Empire, culminating in total annexation of Burma by the British.
+In the end it failed, the British severed diplomatic relations in 1811, and the dynasty fought and lost three wars against the British Empire, culminating in the total annexation of Burma by the British.

 The British defeated the Burmese in the First Anglo-Burmese War (1824–1826) after huge losses on both sides, both in terms of manpower and financial assets.
 Burma had to cede Arakan, Manipur, Assam and Tenasserim, and pay a large indemnity of one million pounds.

 In 1837, King Bagyidaw's brother, Tharrawaddy, seized the throne, put Bagyidaw under house arrest and executed the chief queen Me Nu and her brother.
 Tharrawaddy made no attempt to improve relations with Britain.

-His son Pagan, who became king in 1846, executed thousands – some sources say as many as 6,000 – of his wealthier and more influential subjects on trumped-up charges.
+His son Pagan, who became king in 1846, executed thousands—some sources say as many as 6,000—of his wealthier and more influential subjects on trumped-up charges.
 During his reign, relations with the British became increasingly strained.
 In 1852, the Second Anglo-Burmese War broke out.
 Pagan was succeeded by his younger brother, the progressive Mindon.
-Mindon attempted to bring Burma into greater contact with the outside world, and hosted the Fifth Great Buddhist Synod in 1872 at Mandalay, gaining the respect of the British and the admiration of his own people.